Particle detection performance and Geant4 simulation with low-cost CMOS technology

 \section{Data analysis}

-The electronics produce a non-negligible noise during the pixel readout, especially when working with low signals.
+The electronics of the camera produce a non-negligible noise during the pixel readout, especially when working with low signals.
 This noise causes, in our case, that 99.48 \% of the pixels have a signal detected in the experimental data.

-To reduce this background noise in the experimental data a two steps procedure was applied: (1) the average ADC for each pixel from the background data (11.5 ADC on average) was subtracted from the experimental measurements, reducing it to 43.6\% of active pixels.
+To reduce this background noise in the experimental data a two-step procedure was applied: (1) the average ADC for each pixel from the background data (11.5 ADC on average) was subtracted from the experimental measurements, reducing it to 43.6\% of active pixels.
 (2) After the subtraction, a five standard deviations ADC threshold for each pixel from the background (5$\sigma$=21.1 ADC on average) was applied, reducing it to 0.0047\% of active pixels (i.e. 236474 active pixels).
-From now on, the aforementioned process, that we call as Standard Noise Reduction (SNR), will be applied by default to all the data presented in our work, unless otherwise specified.
+From now on, the aforementioned process, that we call as Standard Noise Reduction (SNR), will be applied by default to all the experimental data presented in our work, unless otherwise specified.

 Assuming that this background noise is stable and evenly distributed in the pixel matrix, this procedure should reduce most noise.
 This method does not affect signal events with large ADC values.
 However, this is not the case for low ADC signals.
 Nevertheless, it is not possible to distinguish between one pixel with a low ADC coming from background from a similar one from signal.